 The facility will have more than 87,000 square feet dedicated to research, including laboratories, offices and research administration.
 The first floor will house the campus’ largest teaching auditorium – 9,200 square feet for up to 500 people.
 There will also be a dining and food services area, library, classrooms, study rooms and administration space.

-Texas Tech University Health Science Center El Paso is the only health sciences center along the U.S.-Mexico border that provides opportunities for collaboration among nursing, medical and graduate research students on one campus.
+Texas Tech University Health Science Center El Paso is the only health sciences center along the U.S.-Mexico border that provides opportunities on one campus for collaboration among nursing, medical and graduate research students.

 Like other campus facilities, the exterior will mirror the architecture of the Spanish Renaissance, distinguished by ornate columns, red-tiled roofs and colossal archways.